Kartikvyas1604/Meshcrypt/docs/USER-GUIDE.md

 #### iOS
 1. Open the App Store
-2. Search for "MeshCrypt"
+2. Search for "Zetaris"
 3. Tap **Get** to download
 4. Or join our TestFlight beta: [testflight link]

 #### Android
 1. Open Google Play Store
-2. Search for "MeshCrypt"
+2. Search for "Zetaris"
 3. Tap **Install**
 4. Or download APK from [releases page]